fooltowise/NeroNotes/Nero's Notes/Judges Scientific, Geotek, & GDS Instruments.md

 We believe the comment below is the most interesting part of this acquisition:

 This is the first acquisition by the Group that derives a substantial proportion of revenues from services.
-It will provide the Group with greater medium-term visibility but also reliance on a small number of large contracts. - Judges Scientific, Geotek Acquisition Update
+It will provide the Group with greater medium-term visibility but also reliance on a small number of large contracts. - [[Judges Scientific]], Geotek Acquisition Update

 This is JDG's first real acquisition that has service revenue, which exactly addresses the risks we address above with the misallocation of capital into businesses with one-off, large ticket system sales that are replaced in decades.
 Greater service revenue increases the touch points with customers, reduces the feedback loop to improve product development, and increases revenue visibility.